LotusEngineering/qpboost/qspypy/README.md

 The **qspypy** package is a rewrite of the existing Tcl qspy and qutest scripts using Python.

-This package currently contains two modules: **qspy** and **qutest**.
+This package currently contains two main modules: **qspy** and **qutest**.

-At some point in the future, the **qspyview** frontend may be added as well.
+At some point in the future, the **qspyview** front end may be added as well.
 Since Python comes with Tk, the translation effort shouldn't be too great.

 ## The qspy module
-The qspy module is the interface to the qspy backend application that ultimately interfaces with the target.
-This module provides a series of message send and callback methods so that knowledge of communications is hidden from any of the frontends that use it.
+The qspy module is the interface to the qspy back end application that ultimately interfaces with the target.
+This module provides a series of message send and callback methods so that knowledge of communications is hidden from qutest.

 ## The qutest module
 The qutest module is designed to be run using the powerful [pytest](https://pytest.org/) Python testing framework.

-Pytest makes it easy to discover and run your **qutest** scripts, in addition to a host of other features like jUnit XML output for Jenkins and hundreds of other plugins.
+Pytest makes it easy to discover and run your qutest scripts, in addition to a host of other features like jUnit XML output for Jenkins and hundreds of other plugins.